usertakenname/whisper-wins-backend/README.md

 suave-geth spell conf-request [--confidential-input <input-data>] <contract-address> '<function-name(<argument-type-list>)>' '(<argument-list>)'
 ```

-## How to get a SealedAuction running:
+## How to Get a SealedAuction Running:
 To deploy and interact with a SealedAuction, simply copy the following terminal commands:

 1. Start the python server: `python3 server/server.py`